 Positive Reinforcement In Dog Training

-Positive reinforcement uses a reward-based system which uses a dog’s favourite toys or treats.
-Using the toy or food of your choice, you lure the dog into the behaviour you want and when he gives the desired behaviour, you reward him with it.
+Positive reinforcement uses a reward-based system that uses a dog’s favorite toys or treats.
+Using the toy or food of your choice, you lure the dog into the behavior you want and when he gives the desired behavior, you reward him with it.

 Positive reinforcement is now being endorsed in canine charities around the world and it is taking over correction training.
 Rather than forcing and coercing your dog to do what you’re demanding, you are working with your dog.
 It’s a partnership.
 It’s incredibly bonding for both of you.